ahtohbi4/express-routes-dispatcher/README.md

 _Required_

-Configuration of the router.
+The configuration of the router.
 Object with the next properties:

 #### file